tylerlumsden/GolayPair/NOTES.md

 //consider the b's with the a's after an a is accepted (add the psd's together)

 //save the psd's of a in the outer loop, add them together with the b and then check them.

+- I should log the end progress and pairs found at the very end of the runtime.
+Or, I can log at some interval so that we can compare mid-progress later.